jeffbryner/aws-serverless-kickstart/README.md

  - Setup your [AWS command line environment](aws_cli.md)
  - Setup [serverless environment](serverless_setup.md)
  - [Create and deploy a simple serverless python cron job](serverless_python.md)
- - [Make serverless cron job useful](useful_python.md), running a [shodan.io](https://shodan.io) query and depositing the results in a google spreadsheet
+ - [Make serverless cron job useful](useful_python.md), running a [shodan.io](https://shodan.io) query to get quotes of the day and depositing the results in a google spreadsheet

  At the end of the tutorial, you'll have a serverless function running in AWS on a regular basis that queries shodan.io and deposits the results in a google spreadsheet: